 Electronic deposit requirement.
-If your total deposits of social security, Medicare, and withheld income taxes were more than \$50,000 in 1996, you must make electronic deposits for all depository tax liabilities that occur after 1997.
-However, if you were first required to use EFTPS on or after July 1, 1997, no penalties for failure to use EFTPS will be imposed prior to July 1, 1998.
+If your total deposits of social security, Medicare, and withheld income taxes were more than \$50,000 in 1997, you must make electronic deposits for all depository tax liabilities that occur after 1998.
 For details, see Circular E, Employer's Tax Guide.

 Lookback period.
 Your deposit schedule for a calendar year is determined from the total taxes (not reduced by any advance earned income credit payments) reported on your Forms 941 (line 11) in a four-quarter lookback period.
 The lookback period begins July 1 and ends June 30 as shown in the chart below.
 If you reported \$50,000 or less of Form 941 taxes for the lookback period, you are a monthly schedule depositor; if you reported more than \$50,000, you are a semiweekly schedule depositor.
-There are two exception rules-the \$500 rule and the \$100,000 next-day deposit rule.
+There are two exception rules-the \$1,000 rule and the \$100,000 next-day deposit rule.
 The deposit rules and exceptions are discussed below.

-Lookback Period For Calendar Year 1998
+Lookback Period For Calendar Year 1999